Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and the Cleveland Guardians will try to defeat Javier Baez and the Detroit Tigers at Progressive Field on Tuesday at 6:10 PM ET.
+Eduardo Rodriguez gets the nod on the mound for the Detroit Tigers aiming to take down Jose Ramirez and the Cleveland Guardians on Wednesday at 1:10 PM ET.

-The favored Guardians have -200 moneyline odds against the underdog Tigers, who are listed at +165.
-The total is 8 runs for this game.
+The Guardians are -135 moneyline favorites for this matchup with the Tigers (+110).
+The total is 7.5 runs for this game.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.